Workers with Records: Reclaiming Rights, Dreams, and Dignity

 43.6%

-of formerly incarcerated Black women are unemployed, compared to 6.4% of Black women in the general population.
+of formerly incarcerated Black women were unemployed in 2008, compared to 6.4% of Black women in the general population.

 37

-states and over 150 cities have passed fair chance hiring policies because of organizing by workers with records and their allies.
+states and roughly 200 localities have passed fair chance hiring policies because of organizing by workers with records and their allies.

 A woman mechanic looks directly into the camera.